Zugidor/Github-API-access-and-visualisation/README.md

 Check your installed packages with `pip list`

-If you don't have pip, run getpip.sh
+If you don't have pip, run getpip.sh or `python3 get-pip.py`

-To install the other packages, run getpacks.sh
+To install the other packages, run getpacks.sh or `pip install -r requirements.txt`

 ## Instructions

-Run start.sh to run the python script and start the http server.
+1. Run start.sh to run the python script and start the http server.
-Navigate to the webpage at <http://localhost:8080/> in your browser to view the visualisation.
+2. Navigate to the webpage at <http://localhost:8080/> in your browser to view the visualisation.